Graduate Nursing Admission Requirements

 - All candidates for graduate and post-graduate nursing programs need a minimum 3.0 cumulative GPA (on a 4.0 scale) in undergraduate science courses.

-Professional Nursing Experience — Candidates for the MSN degree and for Post-MSN certificates must have a minimum of two years’ work experience as an RN.
+Professional Nursing Experience — Candidates for the MSN degree and for Post-MSN certificates must have a minimum of two years’ work experience as an RN prior to their first practicum in the program.

 Interview — You may be asked to complete an interview with the graduate admissions committee prior to admission.
 This committee includes admissions representatives and members of the School of Nursing faculty.